- Prof. William Burrows, University of Washington, Seattle

 Add user-defined properties by adding tagged values to shapes.
 Optionally show the tagged values in shape body to read the properties in diagram.

 Timing diagrams model the behavior of objects throughout a given period of time.
-It is commonly used in designing real-time and distributed systems.
+It is a commonly used UML tool for designing real-time and distributed systems.

 View the sequence of interactions with UML interaction overview diagram.
 Interaction overview diagram helps represent complex scenario that involve multiple interactions presented as multiple UML sequence diagrams.